jubianchi/labpages/doc/install.md

 ## Using Chef cookbook

 Install LabPages using the Chef cookbook is as simple as including the ```labpages```recipe in your run list.
+You will find everything you nedd in the [resources/cookbook](resources/cookbook) directory.
 By doing this, you will deploy the default LabPages which will not configure your webserver.
 If you want to do so, manually add the ```labpages::nginx```recipe to your run list.